-Known as the father of the modern submarine, American inventor Simon Lake had been captivated by the idea of undersea travel and exploration ever since he read Jules Verne’s Twenty Thousand Leagues Under the Sea in 1870.
+Known as the father of the modern submarine, American inventor Simon Lake had been captivated by the idea of undersea travel and exploration ever since he read Jules Verne’s Twenty Thousand Leagues Under the Sea as a boy.
 Lake’s innovations included ballast tanks, divers’ compartments and the periscope.
 His company built the Argonaut—the first submarine to operate successfully in the open ocean, in 1898—earning him a congratulatory note from Verne.

 While Jules Verne is perhaps most famous for his fictional submarine, the Nautilus, the French author also envisioned the future of flight.
 Igor Sikorsky, inventor of the modern helicopter, was inspired by a Verne book, Clipper of the Clouds, which he had read as a young boy.
 Sikorsky often quoted Jules Verne, saying “Anything that one man can imagine, another man can make real.”

 Robert H. Goddard, the American scientist who built the first liquid-fueled rocket—which he successfully launched on March 16, 1926—became fascinated with spaceflight after reading an 1898 newspaper serialization of H.G.
 Wells’ classic novel about a Martian invasion, War of the Worlds.
 As Goddard would recall later, the concept of interplanetary flight “gripped my imagination tremendously.”